ldziura/Advanced_Calcul/README.md

 # Advanced Calculator

-Advanced Calculator is a project made as a part of a larger project.
+Advanced Calculator is a function made as a part of a larger project.
 It allow for user input of any mathematical formula as a string, with any number of unknowns.
 The formula then gets solved with the value associated for each unknowns